If you’ve been searching for a simple mobile solution for the whole family, Optus has come to the rescue.

 Normally priced at $8.99 per month, the McAfee Safe Family App has a range of parental control features designed to help children navigate the cyber world safely and securely.
 Parents can monitor their child’s online activity, including blocking websites or apps and setting screen time limits.
 The app also includes live tracking and location alerts via GPS, so you can keep an eye on your child’s real-world location when out and about.

 For larger families, there’s also the option to add extra lines to your Family Plan.
-You can add up to four additional SIMs for an extra $29 per month each, but keep in mind you’ll still be sharing the same 250GB data pool, and extra lines won’t get the included Optus Sport and Apple Music trial.
+You can add up to four additional SIMs for an extra $29 per month each, but keep in mind you’ll still be sharing the same 250GB data pool, and extra lines won’t get the included Optus Sport.
 However, each line will come with unlimited standard national talk and text in Australia.

 While the Optus Family Plan doesn’t include international extras, such as overseas calls or data roaming, these can be added and removed at any time via the My Optus App.
 Parents should also note that additional data usage over the 250GB allowance will be charged at a rate of $10 per gigabyte, but Optus does send text alerts to indicate when you’ve reached 50%, 85% and 100% of your plan’s shared data allowance.